wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image21.png
-   :width: 600

-.. danger:: STOP!!

 .. danger:: Before plugging in the battery, make sure all connections have been made with the proper polarity.
 Ideally have someone that did not wire the robot check to make sure all connections are correct.

 Before plugging in the battery, make sure all connections have been made with the proper polarity.
 Ideally have someone that did not wire the robot check to make sure all connections are correct.

 - Start with the battery and verify that the red wire is connected to the positive terminal
 - Check that the red wire passes through the main breaker and to the + terminal of the PDP and that the black wire travels directly to the - terminal.